-- An overall communication architecture, Price-Based Grid Coordination (PBGC), is defined in Section 3 of the report.
-It enables diverse communication paths and multiple locations translating prices to functional controls, and it offers significant opportunities for flexibility while maximizing interoperability. - There are numerous ways for devices to receive price signals and respond, including in intelligence and control algorithms in the cloud, in the flexible loads themselves, and in central customer-site control devices. - The new concept of a "local price" of electricity facilitates maximum use of prices as the central mechanism for managing power distribution. - Streaming prices to loads directly or via Automation Service Providers (ASPs) on a continuous basis to facilitate nimble demand flexibility for grid operators is highly practical. - A standard data model for representing price information underpins the communication. - There are several technology standards well-suited for price communication, but they can be improved and supplemented to make using them simpler and easier.
+- There are numerous ways for devices to receive price signals and respond, including intelligence and control algorithms in the cloud, in the flexible loads themselves, and in central customer-site control devices. - The new concept of a "local price" of electricity facilitates maximum use of prices as the central mechanism for managing power distribution. - Streaming prices to loads via Automation Service Providers (ASPs) on a continuous basis to facilitate nimble demand flexibility for grid operators is highly practical. - A standard data model for representing price information underpins the communication. - There are several technology standards well-suited for price communication, but they can be improved and supplemented to make using them simpler and easier.